timsat/dried-tomato/README.md

 ## Legal Information ##

 [Pomodoro Technique®](http://pomodorotechnique.com) and [Pomodoro™](http://pomodorotechnique.com)
-are registered and filed trademarks owned by Francesco Cirillo.
-Tomighty is not affiliated by, associated with nor endorsed by Francesco Cirillo.
+are registered and filed trademarks owned by Francesco Cirillo. dried-tomato is not affiliated by, associated with nor endorsed by Francesco Cirillo.